germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 order to perform swaps.
 Whichever method you use will depend on your needs.

-The rest of the module-based supervisor is much like it's dynamic counterpart, where we define the children with convenience functions, with the difference that we use the [`supervise/2`][supervise/2] function instead of directly using `Supervisor.start_link/2`.
+The rest of the module-based supervisor is much like it's dynamic counterpart, where we define the children with convenience functions and we pass those children definitions to a function.
+In the module-based supervisor, we use the [`supervise/2`][supervise/2] function instead of directly using `Supervisor.start_link/2`.

 ## Supervision Strategies

-Another great benefit of using OTP's supervisors is that we get some very interesting strategies for managing children.
-Let's take a look at them.

-### :one_for_one

-The `:one_for_one` strategy is the most intuitive strategy.
-If we have a supervisor _S_ supervising several processes, _x_, _y_, and _z_, and _x_ goes down, only _x_ will be restarted.
+OTP makes it easy to define supervisor processes along with its children.
+But a lot of the flexibility of supervision trees in Elixir come from the supervision strategies.
+Let's create a sample application with a supervisor so we can take a look at each supervision strategy in turn.

-Let's take a look at a demo of `:one_for_one` supervision strategy.
-We will start a fake Bank application for our demo.
+We will start a
+fake Bank application for our demo.
 If we run `mix new` with the `sup` flag, `mix` will create a project that gets automatically started with a supervisor, so let's do that.
 In the shell,